 For the ease of use.
 The carrier of the tracker does not have to pay any attention to the device.
 The carrier also cannot turn the device off accidentally or on purpose.

-The device can be turned off on the mobile application.
+The device can be turned off in the mobile app.
 For example, during a flight turning it off is essential for safety reasons.
-After turning it off, the device requires connection to the charger or needs to touch a phone that supports NFC (not in use in the U.S.).
-Yepzon’s NFC ID is located under the device’s back panel, above the rubber plug.
+After turning it off, the device needs to be plugged into the charger for a moment in order to be turned on.

 One Yepzon tracker.
 If one Yepzon is tracked by multiple phones, the users can agree to, for example, make the data payment in turns.
 Buying the data is done with the device’s IMEI code, which means every Yepzon device requires its own data purchase.

-If in addition to the normal data purchase you need usage time for other countries, it is possible to buy separate roaming time on the app, for example for a vacation trip on the app’s Settings.
+If in addition to the normal data purchase you need usage time for other countries, it is possible to buy separate roaming time on the app, for example for a vacation trip.
+Roaming time can be bought directly from the Yepzon App’s Settings or optionally from the online store.
 More information and prices at yepzon.com/roaming

 If the data is used up and more data is not bought, the device will shut down.